-Alan Haus focuses his practice on intellectual property protection, licensing and commercial transactions, and employment law.
+Alan Haus focuses his practice on employment law, intellectual property protection, licensing and commercial transactions.
 Mr. Haus represents clients ranging from start-ups to multinational companies.
 His clients include food and other consumer products companies, and e-commerce, software, educational publishing and entertainment companies.
 He is the former Chair of the Trademark Committee of the California State Bar’s Intellectual Property Section, and represents companies in almost every industry in multinational branding and trademark protection.

 While his employment law work spans the entire range of that field, Mr. Haus is especially known for his work in employee mobility law.

 Mr. Haus has been outside general counsel to many companies over the course of his career.
 On account of this experience he has an unusually broad range of skills beyond his core practice areas.
 Mr. Haus is a dual citizen of the U.S. and the European Union, and has substantial experience in cross-border intellectual property and other transactions in the E.U. and elsewhere.

 Mr. Haus was also the founding editor of the firm’s newsletter for the food system community, called “Digital Fruit.”

 Prior to joining the Royse Law Firm, Mr. Haus was a partner in the San Francisco offices of other prominent law firms.